Ranjith-M7/ArtSpot-Creative-Hub/README.md

 ## Features
 - Hero section introducing the theme.
 - Six art images for visual appeal.
-- Section highlighting seven different art forms: cinema, music, architecture, painting, and more.
+- Section highlighting seven different art forms: cinema, music, architecture, painting, theatre and more.
 - Responsive design for optimal viewing on different devices.

 ## Technologies Used